Union Leader: Love of the past, nudge from wife inspire North Country man to author definitive guide to NH's roadside historical markers

 Jointly managed by the state’s Division of Historical Resources and Department of Transportation, the historic marker program began in 1958 with the installation of four markers, the first in Pittsburg, commemorating the Republic of Indian Stream.

 Hey there!
-I'm Meg:
+I'm Meg: Recovering girlboss who downshifted to simplicity

+On this blog I share tips on slow, simple, and joy-filled living.
 I also love business and share all kinds of tips and resources to help you grow yours.

 Previous